Vought F4U Corsair: Variants

 F4U-1P: A rare photo reconnaissance variant.

 XF4U-2: Special night fighter variant, equipped with two auxiliary fuel tanks.

 F4U-2: Experimental conversion of the F4U-1 Corsair into a carrier-borne nightfighter, armed with five .50 in machine guns (the outboard, right gun was deleted), and fitted with Airborne Intercept (AI) radar set in a radome placed outboard on the starboard wing.
 Since Vought was preoccupied with more important projects, only 32 were converted from existing F4U-1s by the Naval Aircraft Factory and another two by front line units.

 The type saw combat with VF(N)-101 aboard USS Enterprise and USS Intrepid in early 1944, VF(N)-75 in the Solomon Islands, and VMF(N)-532 on Tarawa.

 XF4U-3: Experimental aircraft built to hold different engines in order to test the Corsair's performance with a variety of power plants.
 This variant never entered service.
 Goodyear also contributed a number of airframes, designated FG-3, to the project.
 A single sub-variant XF4U-3B with minor modifications was also produced for the FAA.

 XF4U-4: New engine and cowling.

 F4U-4: The last variant to see action during World War II.
 Deliveries to the U.S. Navy of the F4U-4 began in early 1945.
 It had the 2100 hp dual-stage-supercharged -18W engine.
 When the cylinders were injected with the water/alcohol mixture, power was boosted to 2450 hp.
 The aircraft required an air scoop under the nose and the unarmored wing fuel tanks of 62 USgal capacities were removed for better maneuverability at the expense of maximum range.
 The propeller was changed to a four blade type.
 Maximum speed was increased to 448 mph and climb rate to over 4500 ft/min as opposed to the 2900 ft/min of the F4U-1A.
 The "4-Hog" retained the original armament and had all the external load (i.e., drop tanks, bombs) capabilities of the F4U-1D.
-The windscreen was now flat bullet-resistant glass to avoid optical distortion, a change from the curved Plexiglas windscreens with the internal plate glass of the earlier Corsairs.
 Vought also tested the two F4U-4Xs (BuNos 49763 and 50301, prototypes for the new R2800) with fixed wingtip tanks (the Navy showed no interest) and an Aeroproducts six-blade contraprop (not accepted for production).